conmaol/maglocunus/d/data.md

     c -- precedes --> cccc
 ```

-This data graph is equivalent to the following data table:
+This graph is equivalent to the following data table:

 | name  | date of birth |
 | ----- | ------------- |